annanay25/annanay25.github.io/_posts/2024-12-20-signboard-making.md

 ---
 layout: post
 title: How to make a signboard
+thumbnail: /images/cricut_in_action.png
 categories: personal
 ---

 Why would you want to make a Signboard you ask?
 Cuz it's cool, friend.

 Also, I watched some videos from [TheSignGuy](https://www.instagram.com/austinmollno) and went down a rabbithole.

 It is surprisingly simple to make a signboard - I thought I'll document the process for everyone :)